MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/query-visualize-hierarchical-data.md

 > ![Widget's hierarchy grid](media/widget-hierarchy-grid.png "Widget's hierarchy grid")

 > [!TIP]
->  The hierarchy icons don’t appear in the record grid view until the records are paired in the parent – child relationship.
+>  The hierarchy icons don’t appear in the row grid view until the rows are paired in the parent – child relationship.

  Choosing the hierarchy icon displays the new_Widget hierarchy with the tree view on the left and the tile view on the right, showing two records.
 Each tile contains four columns that we provided in the **Widget Hierarchy Tile Form**.